esuryadi/conjoined-tree/java/README.md

 // Traverse the leaf nodes of the ConjoinedTwinTree and return the map of the leaf nodes by its row and branch nodes location Map<List<TreeNode<?,?>>, Map<List<TreeNode<?,?>>, TreeNode<?,?>>> leafNodesMap = twinTree.traverseLeafs(rowNodes);
 ```
+For the variant version, simply remove the generic declaration.
 Other examples of Conjoined Tree operations can be found in the test cases.